It can start small.

 A Learned Behavior

-A stereotypical example is mom goes shopping and hides her purchases in the closet; or dad doesn’t disclose he stops at the bar every day after work; or dad gets a bonus at work but doesn’t tell mom how much the bonus was for — instead dad hides it in a private account and uses the money for something mom wouldn’t like or accept.
+A stereotypical example is a mom goes shopping and hides her purchases in the closet, or dad doesn’t disclose he stops at the bar every day after work, or one partner gets a bonus at work but doesn’t tell the other how much the bonus was for.
+Instead, the spouse who was awarded the bonus hides the money in a private account and uses the money for something they believe their partner wouldn’t like or accept.

 “In an ideal world and healthy relationship, a person hiding money would experience guilt and come clean to acknowledge this transgression,” Coambs said.
 “The other partner would be grateful for their honesty, and say ‘hey, what’s going on?’ or ‘What can we do?’ because together they would find a solution.”

 “That’s the happily-ever-after wish,” Coambs said.
 The reality is that there’s another reason financial hiding is occurring.
 “The reality is that financial hiding occurs because there’s some degree of lower relational trust,” Coambs said.